You are here

 We ask scientists to describe the consequences of unmitigated climate change: at what point are we now?
 How do things have to change?

 In the second part we depict what in the global climate movement is called “System Change”.
-How would a society capable of dealing with the problem of climate change more responsibly look like?
+How would a society capable of dealing with the problem of climate change more responsibly look?

 This film aims to fuel a strategical debate inside the climate movement.

-It will have it's theatrical release in autumn 2021.
+It will have it's theatrical release in the beginning of 2022.

 Since the beginning of the UN Conferences On Climate in 1992, yearly CO2 emissions have risen by 60%.
 In spite of raised voices, protests and warnings.
 Why?